The 6 Best Places To Live In New Jersey In 2022

 Located just south of the Navesink River, Exit 109 on the Parkway, Red Bank is a great place if you still want to be able to commute to NYC, but also want to be close to the boardwalk.
 Red Bank splits the difference.
 It’s not South Jersey, but it’s not quite North Jersey either.

 With many boutiques, clothing stores and restaurants, Red Bank has a bustling business district and brings in droves with entertainment festivals.
 Add the fact that Red Bank has a lower cost of living than average in Jersey, especially this close to NYC.
-On top of this, low crime rates and a solid school system make Red Bank the best overall place to buy a house in New Jersey.
+On top of this, low crime rates, family-friendly neighborhoods and solid public schools make Red Bank the best overall place to buy a house in New Jersey.

 - Unemployment Rate: 6.8%